 I always eat at airports, even when I’m not hungry.
 It’s my thing.
 The problem is, the food at airports is often subpar and overpriced, a shame in a country like Thailand where there’s so much good cheap food to be had.
 If you’re flying out of Subarnabhumi and looking for one last decent Thai meal, then head down to the 24-hr food court located in the airport’s basement.
 There you’ll find plenty of stalls selling good inexpensive Thai food.
 Just take the walkalator down to the bottom floor then head all the way to the left.

-I’m not an expert on Bangkok but I do hope that you find this post useful.
-I’m only sharing some of the things that I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+I’ve been to Bangkok many times over the years but I still don’t consider myself an expert.
+With that said, I do hope that you find this post useful because I’m only sharing the things I’ve learned from our trips.
+If you have any questions or suggestions, then please let us know in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have a delicious time in Bangkok!

 These are some of the things we brought with us to Bangkok.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 We’re a Kkday affiliate and worked with them on this trip.
-We paid for our airfare, accommodations, and incidental expenses like transportation and food, but we were allowed to go through their website and choose activities and services in exchange for an honest account of the experience.
 They gave us vouchers to the Bangkok tuk-tuk night tour and an Erawan Museum pass.
-They didn’t ask us to do either of these things.
-We chose them on our own volition.
+On a separate trip, we were guests of Centara Grand at Central Plaza Ladprao and given a free 2-night stay.
+Everything else in this guide was at our own expense.
 As always, all words and opinions expressed in this post are mine and mine alone.

 JB and Renée are the Traveleaters behind Will Fly for Food, a travel blog for the gastronomically inclined.
 They enjoy experiencing food from different cultures so they’ve made it their mission to try every country’s national dish.
 Read more about them and their National Dish Quest here.